Questions & Answers

 What does "public domain" mean?

-When the copyright on a piece of art expires, it enters the public domain — meaning it belongs to the public and is free to be shared, reimagined, and enjoyed by everyone.
-We spend countless hours scouring digital museum archives and historical libraries worldwide to find these forgotten masterpieces and give them a new canvas.
+When the copyright on a historical work expires, it passes into the public domain — no longer owned by any estate or company, but part of a shared cultural heritage.
+We spend countless hours scouring digital museum archives and historical libraries worldwide to rescue these forgotten masterpieces and give them a new canvas.

 Will you be adding more artists to the collection?